miyagis-forests/farmacy-food-kata/architecture/aws-deployment-view.md

 a [virtual private cloud](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) (VPC).
 - Public subnets 1 and 2 are visible to the Internet via an AWS internet gateway.
 - Private subnets 1 and 2 are not visible to the Internet.
 They can be connected to the Farmacy Food corporate LAN (not shown in the diagram).
-- Although RDS and ES are configured within private subnets as a measure to protect them from unauthorized access.
+- RDS and OpenSearch are configured within private subnets as a measure to protect them from unauthorized access.

 #### Internet gateway
 - The [Internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) is attached to your VPC.
 Via